-Dr. Cheryll Crowe, Chair
+Dr. Cheryll Crowe Johnson, Chair

 The Department of Mathematics at Asbury University has a strong commitment to a program of quality.
 The curriculum offers the student breadth in mathematics and its applications.
 Five majors and one minor are available.

 The COMPUTATIONAL MATHEMATICS MAJOR prepares the student to enter a career in industry, government, or business immediately upon graduation or to enter graduate school in computational science, or related areas of applied mathematics such as statistics, management science, operations research, actuarial science or computational biology.
 This major couples a strong emphasis on applied mathematics with the computational and programming skills necessary to solve practical problems.
 These skills are in high demand in the private sector and in government employment.
 The Computational Mathematics major is designed to allow the student flexibility in choosing a minor area of study as an application of the computational and mathematical skills learned in Department courses.
-Suggested minors range from the sciences (physics, chemistry, computer science or biology) to business management to art/media communications.
+Suggested minors range from the sciences (physics, chemistry, computer science or biology) to business management to art/media communication.

 The MATHEMATICS MAJOR prepares the student for graduate study in mathematics, mathematical physics, or a related area that relies heavily upon theoretical mathematics.
 Eventual employment opportunities for persons with this background include teaching and research at the college or university level or being a member of a research team in government or industry.
 The Department has a rich history of graduates who have been successful in graduate school and subsequent academic and research careers.